ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    97:
    : A Verifier does not recognize an Attester's hardware or firmware, but it should be recognized.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 instance-identity:
 : A Verifier has appraised an Attesting Environment's unique identity based upon private key signed Evidence which can be correlated to a unique instantiated instance of the Attester.
 (Note: this Trustworthiness Claim should only be generated if the Verifier actually expects to recognize the unique identity of the Attester.)

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : The Attesting Environment is recognized, and the associated instance of the Attester is not known to be compromised.

    96: